The vision for the UB CTSI is to improve health and reduce health disparities in our community.

 Principal investigators and research coordinators in any BTC institution have access to the services and resources provided by the CTSI cores via a convenient and easy-to-use CTSI service request portal.

-The CTSI has nine cores that provide faculty and trainees with comprehensive, broad-based support for clinical and translational research projects.
+The CTSI has 10 cores that provide faculty and trainees with comprehensive, broad-based support for clinical and translational research projects.

 Clinical and translational researchers come to the CTSI for help preparing grant applications, designing and conducting clinical studies, maintaining regulatory compliance and budgets, making contacts for productive team science, interpreting statistics, accessing and incorporating bioinformatics data into their research, conducting drug development trials, advanced CT and MRI imaging, and for learning innovative patient recruitment strategies.